Note: Jolasers is proud to continue the conversation on safety and intervention previously championed by the Be There initiative.

 - Provide appropriate training for managers and staff

-- Conduct thorough investigations when incidents are reported
+- Conduct expert Geelong workplace investigation services when incidents are reported

 - Maintain confidentiality while ensuring workplace safety